lgmorand/training-aks-lab2/_entries/04-02 identity.md

 echo $AKS_OIDC_ISSUER
 ```

-Create the federated identity credential between the managed identity, service account issuer, and subject using the az identity federated-credential create command.
+Create the federated identity credential between the managed identity, service account issuer, and subject using the az identity federated-credential create command. (already done by your teacher)

 ```sh
 az identity federated-credential create